 In the modern world, batteries allow us to stay mobile and off-the-grid, independent of the infrastructure of electricity.
 That’s cool until the percentage on the screen starts getting lower, forcing us to find the nearest outlet and carry a spare charger.
 Of course, this is inevitable.
 But it is also possible that the battery capacity might be fading faster than you expected.
-For that reason, we’ll delve into the problem right away – why is my battery draining so fast?
+For that reason, we’ll delve into the problem right away.

 You might have thought that you “cheated” when you bought a smartphone or tablet with powerful specs for a severely discounted price.
 In reality, the manufacturer had to cut corners somewhere to achieve that price, and battery and storage is usually the first choice.